Today’s Sustainable Action: Reusable and Washable Masks!

 Around 75 percent of the used masks, as well as other pandemic-related waste, will end up in landfills, or floating in the seas.

-It’s the next generation that will deal with the effects of Climate Change on the Earth so we are thrilled to introduce Maddy Brianas and her Tips!
+It’s the next generation that will deal with the effects of Climate Change on the Earth so we are thrilled to publicize Maddy Brianas and her Tips!
 Maddy is an Annapolis teen who is passionate about protecting the environment.
-Last year she and her sister, Bella (and their parents), participated in our Have a Heart Do Your Part cleanup and then turned around and did a birthday fundraiser to benefit Annapolis Green!
+In 2019 she and her sister, Bella (and their parents), participated in our Have a Heart Do Your Part cleanup and then turned around and did a birthday fundraiser to benefit Annapolis Green!